briancullinan2/multigame/docs/runes.md

 	This isn't a standard rune, it's the quasi-rune used to give you a grappling hook in Lithium hook mode.
-You can use impulse 159 to get a Lithium hook in rune cheating is turned on.
+You can use impulse 159 to get a Lithium hook if rune cheating is turned on.

 Rune Models